Kzizah/yolo/README.md

 During the installation, you'll be prompted with various options, such as whether to update your .bashrc file to include the gcloud command.
 It's generally a good idea to accept the defaults.

-5. After the installation, initialize the Google Cloud SDK.<br>
+5. After the installation, initialize the Google Cloud SDK on your directory.<br>
 `gcloud init`
 You'll be prompted to log in to your Google account and select a default project.
 Follow the on-screen instructions to complete the setup.

 6. To verify that the installation was successful, run the following command:<br>
 `gcloud --version`

+Incase of error:
 7. First, make sure the Google Cloud SDK is installed in the correct directory.
 You should have installed it in the google-cloud-sdk directory.
 Navigate to this directory and check if the gcloud executable is present:<br>
 `cd ~/Desktop/DevOps/yolo/google-cloud-sdk/bin`
 `ls -l gcloud`